-Source for Tables 7-9: U.S. Department of Education, National Center for Education Statistics, 2007-08 National Postsecondary Student Aid Study (NPSAS:08).
+Source for Tables 6-9: Source: U.S. Department of Education, National Center for Education Statistics, 2011-12 National Postsecondary Student Aid Study (NPSAS:12)

-Funding Information: In FY 2012, the final new loan volume for the Direct Loan Program was \$114.7 billion.
-For the same fiscal year, the new loan volume was 35.6 billion for Subsidized Stafford, \$58.5 billion for Unsubsidized Stafford, and 20.7 billion for PLUS.
+Funding Information: In FY 2014, the final new loan volume for the Direct Loan Program was \$99.6 billion.
+For the same fiscal year, the new loan volume was \$26.2 billion for Subsidized Stafford, \$54.7 billion for Unsubsidized Stafford, and \$18.8 billion for PLUS.

-In 2011-2012, undergraduate and graduate/professional students borrowed an estimated \$104.0 billion through the FFEL and DL programs, according to The College Board (see Figure 10).
-Almost \$46.0 billion was provided to Federal Unsubsidized Stafford Loan recipients.
-Subsidized loan borrowers received about \$40.0 billion, and PLUS borrowers received more than \$18.2 billion.
+In 2012-2013, undergraduate and graduate/professional students borrowed an estimated \$100.3 billion through the FFEL and DL programs, according to The College Board (see Figure 10).
+Fifty-five billion dollars was provided to Federal Unsubsidized Stafford Loan recipients.
+Subsidized loan borrowers received about \$27.7 billion, and PLUS borrowers received more than \$17.2 billion.

 The last ten years have witnessed huge increases in the amounts borrowed through the federal student loan programs, particularly for Unsubsidized Stafford and PLUS loans.
-Data from The College Board show that the volume of Subsidized Stafford Loan borrowed grew 81 percent since 2001-2002, while the volume of Unsubsidized Stafford Loans and PLUS borrowed jumped 145 percent and 248 percent, respectively.
+Data from The College Board show that the total volume of federal loans borrowed grew 86 percent since 2002-2003.

 Figure 10.
-Federal Student Loan Volume (Inflation-Adjusted Dollars, in Millions), 2001-2002 to 2011-2012
+Federal Student Loan Volume (Inflation-Adjusted Dollars, in Millions), 2002-03 to 2012-13